 Pays Capital Gains Tax: tax on disposal (sale or death), except on your primary residence where the first

-- Will be liable for Estate duty - at 20% on estates in excess of R3, 5 million (Your attorney can advise you on the applicable deductions.)
+- Will be liable for Estate duty - at 20% on estates in excess of R3, 5 million (Your attorney can advise you on the applicable deductions.), and 25% on estates in excess of 30 million Rands.

 Other Tax Considerations: